myparcelnl/actions/README.md

 [Source](setup-app-credentials/action.yml)

-This action creates a GitHub token for a [GitHub app].
+Generate credentials and git committer details for a [GitHub app].

 ##### Example